International Confederation of Fullbore Rifle Associations

-The International Confederation of Fullbore Rifle Associations (ICFRA) is the international association for the fullbore rifle shooting sports of Target Rifle ('TR') (in the US 'Palma' Rifle) and F-Class, which are long range competitions shot at distances between 300 and 900 meters or 300 to 1,000 yards depending on the range.
+The International Confederation of Fullbore Rifle Associations (ICFRA) is the international association for the fullbore rifle shooting sports of target rifle ('TR') (called 'Palma' rifle in the US) and F-Class, which are long range competitions shot at distances between 300 and 900 meters or 300 to 1,000 yards depending on the range.
 F-Class shooters often shoot concurrently with the world's long-range TR shooters and use the same targets, except that the F-Class target has an extra ring half the diameter of the smallest in use for TR.
 ICFRA manages the programme of World Championships and other major matches for Fullbore Rifle and seeks to standardize the competition rules for TR and F-Class around the world.
-In competitions, wind reading skills are important.
-In order to hit their targets competitors must sense wind direction and speed and adjust their sights accordingly by applying knowledge and experience about wind's effect on the Trajectory of the bullet.

 World Long-Range Rifle Team and Individual Championships for both TR and F-Class are hosted every four years alternately two years apart.
 The winner of the World Long Range TR Team Championship is awarded the Palma trophy.

 History

 Formation of ICFRA

 Starting at the 1999 Palma and Individual Long Range World Championship in South Africa, representatives of 14 countries met and a formed a steering committee to form the foundation of an international organization to become the successor of the Palma Council.
-ICFRA was formally founded in July 2003 and the management of the Palma Match and the other Target Rifle World Championship events is vested in its World Championship Committee as successor to the Palma Council; and management of F-Class World Championships is vested in it F-Class Committee.
-The Palma Match shot in 2003 was the first to have the formal status of World Team Championship.
+ICFRA was formally founded in July 2003, and the management of its world championship events in the Palma match and other target rifle events is vested in its World Championship Committee as the successor to the Palma Council; and management of F-Class World Championships is vested in it F-Class Committee.
+The Palma match shot in 2003 was the first to have the formal status of world team championship.